Iraqi Style Dog Fight

 32. Why is there an expiration date on sour cream?

-33. If you spin an oriental man in a circle three times does he become disoriented?
+33. If you spin an oriental man in a circle three times does he

 34. Can an atheist get insurance against acts of God?